parcel-bundler/website/src/languages/html.md

 ### Inline `style` attribute

-Inline `style` properties on HTMl elements are turned into CSS assets, then PostCSS plugins are applied if configured and the result gets minified.
+Inline `style` properties on HTML elements are turned into CSS assets, then PostCSS plugins are applied if configured and the result gets minified.

 {% sample %}
 {% samplefile "index.html" %}